Actindo-AG/Documentation/Channels/Integration/01_ManageConnections.md

 ## Disable a connection

-Once a connection has been established, it cannot be deleted.
-Nevertheless, the connection can be disabled to prevent any further data from being synchronized via the connection.
+A connection can be disabled to prevent any further data from being synchronized via the connection without deleting the connection.

-[comment]: <> (Stimmt es, dass connections nicht mehr gelöscht werden können?
-Warum gibt es dann einen Delete button?)

 #### Prerequisites